MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/windows-server-2016-improvements.md

 Both the domain and nondomain-joined protocols require UDP port 123.
 For more information about NTP best practices, see [Network Time Protocol Best Current Practices IETF Draft](https://tools.ietf.org/html/draft-ietf-ntp-bcp-00).

-### Reliable hardware clock (RTC)
+### Phase Correction vs Clock reset

-Windows doesn't step time, unless certain bounds are exceeded, but instead disciplines the clock.
+Windows doesn't set time directly, unless certain bounds are exceeded, but instead disciplines the clock.
 That means `w32tm` adjusts the frequency of the clock at a regular interval by using the **Clock Update Frequency** setting, which defaults to once a second with Windows Server 2016.
 If the clock is behind, it accelerates the frequency.
 If it's ahead, it slows down the frequency.
+For more information, refer to [Configure computer clock reset](https://learn.microsoft.com/en-us/windows-server/networking/windows-time-service/windows-time-service-tools-and-settings?tabs=config#configure-computer-clock-reset).

 However, during the time between clock frequency adjustments, the hardware clock is in control.
 If there's an issue with the firmware or the hardware clock, the time on the machine can become less accurate.
 This scenario is another reason why you need to test and baseline in your environment.
 If the **Computed Time Offset** performance counter doesn't stabilize at the accuracy you're targeting, you might want to verify that your firmware is up to date.
 As another test, you can see if duplicate hardware reproduces the same issue.

 ### Troubleshoot time accuracy and NTP